Reading time: 2 min — Spotted on New Atlas

 By tracking the four phases of the male sexual response cycle—arousal, plateau, orgasm, and regression—researchers have found that when high psychological stimulation occurs too early in the cycle, the chances of achieving an orgasm decrease.
 They then made two equations to illustrate their results: one concerning the physiological aspect of orgasm, then another on its psychological aspect.

-In order to avoid a migraine in the face of these two mathematical formulas with wacky symbolswe’ll make it short: to reach orgasm, the key is not to think about it too much. «Our research sheds light on a taboo subject and it could, in our opinion, be very useful in treating sexual dysfunctions as well as improving sex life,” highlights Yuliya Kyrychko, coauthor of the study.
+In order to avoid a migraine in the face of these two mathematical formulas with wacky symbolswe’ll make it short: to reach orgasm, the key is not to think regarding it too much. «Our research sheds light on a taboo subject and it might, in our opinion, be very useful in treating sexual dysfunctions as well as improving sex life,” highlights Yuliya Kyrychko, coauthor of the study.

 The next step is to study the female sexual response.
-“Through our research, we haveintention to formulate mathematically the sexual response of women which is physiologically and mathematically much more complex than that ofare men», annonce Kyrychko.
+“Through our research, we have‘intention to formulate mathematically the sexual response of women which is physiologically –and mathematically– much more complex than that ofare men», annonce Kyrychko.